What Is the Order of the Arrow?

 Adults can also become members.
 This is less as an honor and more to help the Scouts with the experience.
 I became a member of Shawnee Lodge #51 last year.
 So now, I go on the OA campouts and to events and provide adult leadership to our Scouts who are participating in the organization.

 This is a very worthwhile society.
-If your sons are new members, encourage them to do more than just complete the Ordeal.
+If your sons or daughters are new members, encourage them to do more than just complete the Ordeal.
 They should stay involved and fully participate.
 For those who do, there are further honors, called Brotherhood and Vigil.
-My two older sons and my husband are all Brotherhood members.
+My sons and my husband are all Brotherhood members.